votacom/it4refugees/README.md

 There you can find many other useful exercises!

 ## Nov 7:
-Recap
+Recap,
-Finding errors
+Finding errors,
-Exceptions and ExceptionHandling
+Exceptions and ExceptionHandling,
 (Recursion in slides but not presented)

 ### Homework: